CzechBIAS/czechbias.github.io/_sources/resources/events.md

 # Events
 [![MicroscopyDB logo](../images/microsocpyDB_logo-black.png)](https://microscopydb.io)

-Below are the Events database powered by [MicroscopyDB](https://microscopydb.io)!
+Below is the Events database powered by [MicroscopyDB](https://microscopydb.io)!

-If you have events, tools, training/education resources, or jobs to share, [please add them to the relevant MicroscopyDB databases](https://microscopydb.io/#add). *If there is an error, please notify [contact@microscopydb.io](mailto:contact@microscopydb.io).*
+If you have events, tools, training/education resources, or jobs to share, [please add them to the relevant MicroscopyDB databases](https://microscopydb.io/#add).

 ## Courses/Workshops
 ````{div} full-width